ente3000/VGMLoader/README.md

 3. Enter the URL and choose a codec.
 4. Configure the destination folder.
 5. Select a preferred download program.
-6. Have a cup of coffee. ☕️
+6. Have a cup of tea. 🍵

 ## Screenshots